-Construction continues on the four-story Capitol Federal Hall, the new School of Business building south of Robinson Center and east of Allen Fieldhouse on Naismith Drive.
-The $65.7 million, 166,000-square-foot structure was designed by Gensler of Chicago, partnered locally by Gastinger Walker Harden + BeeTriplett Buck of Kansas City; it is being constructed entirely through private funding.
-The building completion is scheduled for fall 2016.
+The four-story Capitol Federal Hall, home of the School of Business, opened in June 2016.
+The $65.7 million, 166,500-square-foot structure, east of Allen Fieldhouse on Naismith Drive, was designed by Gensler of Chicago, partnered locally by Gastinger Walker Harden + BeeTriplett Buck of Kansas City.

 The structure has north and south wings joined by a central atrium.
-Nineteen classrooms and 202 offices will feature innovative multimedia in 350- and 125-seat auditoria; labs and flexible spaces to enable student-centered learning and research; interview rooms for industry meetings and professional development; an expanded student help area; and space for centers in entrepreneurship, international business and business communication, among others.
+It has 20 classrooms and 205 offices; multimedia 350- and 125-seat auditoria; labs and flexible spaces to enable student-centered learning and research; interview rooms for industry meetings and professional development; an expanded student help area; and space for centers in entrepreneurship, international business and business communication, among others.